paulmillr/noble-hashes/README.md

 - Blake2 is popular fast hash. blake2b focuses on 64-bit platforms while blake2s is for 8-bit to 32-bit ones.
 See [RFC 7693](https://datatracker.ietf.org/doc/html/rfc7693), [Website](https://www.blake2.net)
 - Blake3 is faster, reduced-round blake2.
 See [Website & specs](https://blake3.io)

-#### sha1: legacy hash
+#### sha1

-SHA1 was cryptographically broken, however, it was not broken for cases like HMAC.
+SHA1 is legacy hash, which was cryptographically broken, however, it was not broken for cases like HMAC.

 See [RFC4226 B.2](https://datatracker.ietf.org/doc/html/rfc4226#appendix-B.2).